matteomasi/CWM1-matlab/README.md

 The Constructed Wetland Model 1 (CWM1) is a general model which describes the biochemical transformation/degradation processes for organic matter, nitrogen and sulphur in constructed wetlands (Langergraber et al. 2009 [[1]](#1)).

-This code is designed to be coupled with a chemical species transport simulator.
-Both for horizontal flow (HFCW) and vertical flow (VFCW) constructed wetlands the transport simulator usually consists of a variably saturated flow model (Richards' equation) and transport of particulates and solutes (advection-dispersion equation).
+This code is designed to be coupled with a fluid flow and chemical species transport simulator.
+Both for horizontal flow (HFCW) and vertical flow (VFCW) constructed wetlands the transport simulator usually consists of a flow model (Richards' equation or Darcy's law) and transport of particulates and solutes (advection-dispersion equation).

 The model includes the interpolation of some temperature-dependent parameters af a function of the water temperature with the method suggested by Henze et al. 2006 [[2]](#2).